dapr/quickstarts/tutorials/workflow/csharp/fundamentals/README.md

     curl -i --request POST http://localhost:5254/start/One
     ```

+    Note the `Location` header in the response.
+This header contains the workflow instance ID.
+You can use this ID to get the status of the workflow instance you just started.

     The input for the workflow is a string with the value `One`.
 The expected app logs are as follows:

     ```text